The correct name for P.Acne is Cutibacterium acnes.

-It is these fatty acids that are responsible for the PH value of the skins acid mantle, which creates the skins barrier function.
+It is these fatty acids that are responsible for the PH value of the skin acid mantle, which creates the skin barrier function.

 The problem is that free fatty acids have both a comedogenic and anti-inflammatory effect on the skin, especially if there are too many of them, an active oily skin for instance, is an indicator that more sebum is being produced by the sebaceous glands then is normal.

 Should this be the case, it would indicate that a higher than normal amount of free fatty acids are being metabolised within the pores of the skin.